Man dies in Wyoming prison - NewsBreak

 CHEYENNE, Wyo. — Here is the latest recent arrests log for law enforcement agencies in Laramie County.
 The log represents law enforcement contact with suspects who were arrested, and the recommended charges against them.
 The arrest log is not a comprehensive document and may not represent all of the...

 SPEARFISH, S.D.
-(KEVN) - Several cities are facing water shortages due to trouble with infrastructure, but that’s not the case in Spearfish.
-The city was awarded nearly $4 million to improve Spearfish’s sewer and drinking systems.
+(KOTA) - Several cities have been facing water shortages due to trouble with infrastructure, but that’s not the case in Spearfish.
+The city of Spearfish was awarded nearly $4 million to improve their sewer and drinking systems.
 Projects stemming from the grants include wastewater convergence, treatment plant improvements, and the construction of a water tank and well off Interstate 90s Exit 17.

 thecheyennepost.com